ymirth/ymirth/README.md

 - 👋 Hi, I’m @ymirth
-- 👀 I’m interested in music and comics
+- 👀 I’m interested in C++ and GO
-- 🌱 I’m currently learning data structure and computer oganization
+- 🌱 I’m currently learning concurency, C++ object model and stl's code
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on some backend programe
-- 📫 How to reach me ...
+- 📫 How to reach me
+-     here is my email: 2262782038@qq.com OR ymirth123@gmail.com

 <!---
 ymirth/ymirth is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.